dimitrismistriotis/dimitrismistriotis.github.io/_posts/2016-01-17-why_i_will_never.md

 acquiring as much information or understanding of the situation because he did not wanted to disrupt this chain of relationships.
 This behaviour is the fabric of the whole system.

-In my world, and it seems that it is the world of also the USA based companes (which remember in IT are doing bettter than the UK ones so they are "right"), talent and time are scarse resources.
+In my world, and it seems that it is the world of also the USA based companies (which remember in IT are doing better than the UK ones so they are "right"), talent and time are scarce resources.
-Asking questions, empathising and getting insights will speedup those feedback loops.
-It is OK not to know something and leave it up for later or even use the output of an itteration as a basis for a future conversation.
+Asking questions, empathising and getting insights will speed-up those feedback loops.
+It is OK not to know something and leave it up for later or even use the output of an iteration as a basis for a future conversation.
 On top it is OK to say that "there is not enough information at this point so we cannot start anything".
 The master can be sad in the present as long as  him or the company can be happy in the future.